Georginho: Return to Paulistano (2018–2019)

 On June 11, 2018, de Paula returned to Paulistano.

 São Paulo FC and Franca (2019–present)

 He played two seasons with São Paulo FC and was named to the All-NBB Team both seasons.

+Georginho won the 2022–23 BCL Americas with Franca, his first continental title, and was named to the Ideal Five (all-league first team) of the season.
+He also led Franca to their second consecutive NBB title and was named Finals MVP.
+Georginho was also selected to the All-NBB Team for a third time.

+In September 2023, closed off his stint with Franca by playing in the 2023 FIBA Intercontinental Cup in Singapore, where the team represented the Americas.
+Georginho won the championship title with Franca.

+Ratiopharm Ulm (2023–2024)

+In the 2023 offseason, Georginho joined German club ratiopharm Ulm, his first club in Europe.

+Return to France (2024–present)

+On June 15, 2024, Georginho returned to Franca, signging a contract for the 2024–25 season.

 National team career

 Brazilian junior national team

-De Paula played with Brazil’s under-17 national team at the 2013 FIBA South American Under-17 Championship, where he won a bronze medal.
+De Paula played with Brazil's under-17 national team at the 2013 FIBA South American Under-17 Championship, where he won a bronze medal.
 He represented his country's under-18 national team, at the 2014 FIBA Americas Under-18 Championship.

 Brazilian senior national team

 De Paula has been a member of the senior Brazilian national basketball team.
 With Brazil, he played at the 2017 FIBA AmeriCup.